n8acl/bm_monitor/README.md

 ---

 ## Change Log
+* 05/20/2024 - Minor Update Release 1.2 - Added Logic to handle multiple events from BM to correctly identify the evetn needed to send a notification message

 * 12/23/2022 - Minor Update Release 1.1 - Fixed logic for ignoring Noisy calls (Callsigns to ignore)